vast-community-hub/getting-started/README.md

 ## Using code from the repos:

-1. To use the repos here, you'll need to be a VAST Platform (VA Smalltalk) license holder (commercial, open source, or trial).
+1. To use the repos here, you'll need to be a VAST Platform license holder.
 <br><br>
-*If you're not a licensee of the VAST Platform, go to [https://www.instantiations.com/eval](https://www.instantiations.com/eval) to fill out the form for a free trial, or check to see if you qualify for an open source license: [https://www.instantiations.com/opensource](https://www.instantiations.com/opensource)*<br><br>
+*If you're not a licensee of the VAST Platform, go to [https://trial.instantiations.com/](https://trial.instantiations.com/) and fill out the form for a free trial*<br><br>
-2. Next, to load Smalltalk code from a repository into the VAST Platform, you'll need to install Tonel (compatible with VAST 9.2.1 or higher).
-Find it at: https://github.com/instantiations/tonel-vast <br><br>
+2. Next, to load Smalltalk code from a repository into the VAST Platform, you'll need to install Tonel Tools (compatible with VAST 9.2.1 or higher).
+Find it at: https://github.com/instantiations/tonel-vast <br><br> *NOTE: VAST Platform 2021 (10.0.0) and later includes Tonel Tools as a feature making the installation easier.*<br><br>
-3. For instructions on using Tonel and the VAST Platform, consult the "Quick Start" guide within the Tonel repo readme: https://github.com/instantiations/tonel-vast <br><br>
+3. For instructions on using Tonel Tools and the VAST Platform, consult the ["Quick Start" guide](https://github.com/instantiations/tonel-vast#quick-start) within the Tonel Tools repo readme.<br><br>You may also want to watch the webinar ["Getting Started with Tonel Tools In VAST"](https://www.youtube.com/watch?v=qnunJ1y3x70), which discussed how to use the new Tonel Tools features with step-by-step instructions and practical examples.<br><br>

 ## Making your own repos on the VAST Community Hub: